sarang-23/namaste-react/Notes.md

 - Shimmer UI
 - Whwnever state changes, react triggers the reconcilliation algorithm and hence, React re-renders on change of state variable

+# Episode 7

+- When is useEffect called.
+Depending on the dependency array values - empty, [], or with some value
+- Don't use useState inside any condition / function in a component.
+- React Router Dom -> createBrowserRouter : Takes in a list of objects and prepares router config.
+- Children Routes -> `children` key of configuration object helps in defining children routes.
+These can be rendered usiing the <Outlet/> component.
+- <Link/> Component.
+Differnce between Link and href is that href will reload the entire page while the link element will not cause the page to reload.
+Link element only refreshes the component.
+This makes the application a SPA - single page application.